 Hi..
 Recently i created Session State in my project, code is here.. <sessionState mode="SQLServer" allowCustomSqlDatabase="true" sqlConnectionString="Data Source=ADMIN-9F8C57749\SQLEXPRESS;Initial Catalog=kecbliss;Integrated Security=True" timeout="60" stateNetworkTimeout="60"> </sessionState> the problem is day by day aspstatetempsessions table is becoming big so my question is 1.can i delete previous days records from aspstatetempsessions?
 2.How to achieve this without affecting to project ? project details front end ASP.NET Back end MS SQL Server

-I am new database designer, and now i want to design database that can control avg cost and close stock.could you give me an idea? and please tell me the way to calculate avg cost every transaction(ex: sale,purchase,....) include Item avg cost and report.
+hi all, I am new database designer, and now i want to design database that can control avg cost and close stock.could you give me an idea? and please tell me the way to calculate avg cost every transaction(ex: sale,purchase,....) include Item avg cost and report.
 It is really difficult for new database designer like me.
 Thank in advanced.

 I can't find the answer to this MySQL question in the documentation:

 If I execute "LOCK TABLES" through an ODBC connection, and a different thread already holds a lock on the specific table, does the calling thread block until the lock is acquired, or does the call simply fail and return immediately?

 The difficult we do right away... ...the impossible takes slightly longer.

 I need some help with an SQL query I’ve been asked to create.